syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 {% highlight c# tabtitle="C# [Windows-specific]" %}

-//Create a new PDF document.
+//Creates a new PDF document.
 PdfDocument document = new PdfDocument();
-//Add a new page to PDF document.
+//Adds a new page.
 PdfPage page = document.Pages.Add();
-//Create PDF Signature field.
+//Creates a digital signature.
-PdfSignatureField signatureField = new PdfSignatureField(page, "Signature");
+PdfSignature signature = new PdfSignature(page, "Signature", new DateTime(2020, 12, 24, 10, 50, 10));
-//Set properties to the signature field. signatureField.Signature = new PdfSignature(page, "Signature", new DateTime(2019, 12, 24, 10, 50, 10));
+signature.TimeStampServer = new TimeStampServer(new Uri("http://timestamp.digicert.com"));
-signatureField.Bounds = new RectangleF(0, 400, 90, 20);
+signature.SignedName = "Test";
-signatureField.ToolTip = "Signature";
+signature.Bounds = new RectangleF(new PointF(0, 0), new SizeF(200, 100));
-//Add the form field to the document. document.Form.Fields.Add(signatureField);
+//Save the document.
-//Save the PDF document to stream. document.Save("Output.pdf");
+document.Save("Signature.pdf");
 //Close the document.
 document.Close(true);